viboes/std-make/doc/proposal/ordinal/Ordinal.md

 do_something(arr[b]);
 ```

-The range-v3 library [RangeV3] proposes some integral range view.
+The range-v3 library [RangeV3] proposes some integral range views.
 Given a type that is isomorphic to 0..N, it is natural to consider the type itself as the range of its values.

 Without